ZenWave360/zenwave-sdk/plugins/zenwave-mcp-server/README.md

 # ZenWave MCP Server
-> 👉 ZenWave360 Helps You Create Software Easy to Understand

 Model Code Project (MCP) server for ZenWave SDK that provides tools for generating documentation and diagrams from ZDL files.